-Seafair Notebook: U-1 Delta/RealTrac retooling team during national title defense
+Seafair notebook: U-1 Delta/RealTrac retooling team during national title defense

 “I think we were going to win either way,” Nilsen said.

-The heat win is the first win at Sefair for the Edmonds-based team.
+The heat victory is the first win at Seafair for the Edmonds-based team.

-Nilsen, thanks to a penalty on the U-12 Graham Trucking presents Beacon Plumbing, took third in the final.
-Owner Shannon Raney said it was the U-11’s first podium finish for the Edmonds-based team at Seafair, a site that has given them trouble over the years.
+Nilsen, thanks to a penalty on the U-6 Miss HomeStreet Bank, took third in the final.
+Owner Shannon Raney said it was the U-11’s first podium finish at Seafair, a site that has given them trouble over the years.

 Also